camunda/camunda-docs/docs/components/best-practices/architecture/sizing-your-environment-c7.md

   - Performance
   - Hardware
   - Sizing
+description: "Size your environment for Camunda Platform 7, including sufficient hardware and database space.
+This best practice targets Camunda Platform 7.x only."
 ---

 Size your environment for Camunda Platform 7 appropriately, including sufficient hardware and database space.